Lectio Divina

 Overview

-Lectio Divina was originally practiced by monks as a way to engage with scripture beyond just reading, turning it into a meditative and transformative experience.
-This ancient approach to scripture, meaning "divine reading," invites the reader to a deeper, more contemplative interaction with biblical texts.
-It roots itself in the early monastic traditions of the 3rd century, particularly among the Desert Fathers in Egypt, who sought to experience scripture in a way that transcended simple reading, allowing it to transform their understanding and connection with the divine.
+Lectio Divina was originally practiced by monks to engage with scripture beyond just reading, turning it into a meditative experience.
+An ancient approach to scripture, meaning "divine reading," invites the reader to a deeper, more contemplative interaction with biblical texts.
+Rooted in the early monastic traditions of the 3rd century, particularly among the Desert Fathers in Egypt, it allowed them to experience scripture in a way that transcended simple reading, transforming their understanding and connection with the divine.

 Today, Lectio Divina is no longer confined to the cloisters of monastic life.
 It experienced a notable revival following the Second Vatican Council in the 1960s, which emphasized its value for all Christians, not just the clergy.
 This revitalization has led to its widespread adoption across various Christian denominations worldwide.
-Lectio Divina continues to be a vital practice for those seeking a deeper spiritual connection through scripture, serving as a testament to its enduring relevance and adaptability throughout centuries of Christian tradition.
+Lectio Divina continues to be a vital practice for those seeking a deeper spiritual connection through scripture, demonstrating its enduring relevance and adaptability in Christian tradition.

 Lectio Divina was originally practiced by monks as a way to engage with scripture beyond just reading, turning it into a meditative and transformative experience.